eggborne/knucklebones/README.md

 If found, changes status to “confirming” and is found by INITIATOR

 1. Visitor clicks Enter Lobby
-Lobby screen is revealed
+2. Lobby screen is revealed
-Visitor handshakes with chosen name and default status "lobby" Establishes visitorID and local storage if no local storage found Begins to handshake and poll regularly for users and chat messages never stops handshaking stops polling users and chat when status not "lobby" or "ready"
+3. Visitor handshakes with chosen name and default status "lobby"
+4. Establishes visitorID and local storage if no local storage found
+5. Begins to handshake and poll regularly for users and chat messages
+* never stops handshaking
+* stops polling users and chat when status not "lobby" or "ready"

-2.In lobby,  Visitor clicks Find Game button
+* In lobby,  Visitor clicks Find Game button
-Checks user list for users with "ready" status…
+* Checks user list for users with "ready" status…

 If a ready user is NOT found by Visitor on first poll:

 Visitor is a RESPONDENT